 Finally, may I remind members that it would help the Honorary Secretary enormously if you would notify her by the due date of your intention to attend meetings.
 This is for catering purposes as we are charged per head and do not want to be paying for refreshments we do not need.
 Of course, I appreciate that last-minute cancellations are sometimes unavoidable.

-I send good wishes for Christmas and for 2019 to you all.
+I send good wishes for 2019 to you all.

 President December 2018